 Jacqueline Francis in conversation with Manthia Diawara (March 3, 2017) at Wattis Institute for Contemporary Arts -- video online

-- Weston Teruya Interview (2.27.2017) with Curators Jacqueline Francis and Kathy Zarur available as online podcast posted 10 months ago
+- Weston Teruya Interview (2.27.2017) with Curators Jacqueline Francis and Kathy Zarur available as online podcast posted a year ago

 - Jacqueline Francis interviewed by Joseph Pace on KALW radio (91.7 FM) program "City Visions" - Feb.
 13, 2017 posted a year ago